wangyuze-csu/APT/README.md

 ## Acknowledgments

-This algorithm is contributed by **Xiangjiang Laboratory**, developed with financial support from the  **Open Project of Xiangjiang Laboratory(Project No. 22XJ03007)**.
+This algorithm is contributed by **Xiangjiang Laboratory**, This work was supported in part by the **Open Project of Xiangjiang Laboratory under Grant 22XJ03007**.

 We extend our thanks to all contributors and collaborators who have invested their time and expertise to bring this project to fruition.
 Your dedication and hard work are greatly appreciated.